 Keep reading below to learn more about how they operate and serve their communities!

 Related: Is my money safe in the bank?

 Benefits Of A Canadian Credit Union

 Credit unions’ commitment to members’ financial well-being and cooperative model helps Canadians hold on to more of their money.

-Often this is from returning profits to members through profit sharing and low/no fees, through community investments in the form of donations, scholarships and other initiatives and a national network of surcharge-free ATMs.
+Often, this is from returning profits to members through profit sharing and low/no fees, community investments in donations, scholarships, and other initiatives, and a national network of surcharge-free ATMs.

 You’re An Owner, Not Just A Customer

-Credit unions are owned by their members – the people who bank with them.
+Credit unions are owned by their members – those who bank with them.

-All members have an equal say in how their credit union operates, no matter how much or little you have in your account.
+All members have an equal say in how their credit union operates, no matter how much or little they have in their account.